raulsenaferreira/PRDC_2021_SUT_module/README.md

-# phd_experiments
-Experiments regarding my PhD
+# Experiments for the paper: Benchmarking Safety Monitors for ImageClassifiers with Machine Learning

 ## Usage
 1) python build_models.py lenet gtsrb keras 0 0 100